 "%ProgramFiles%\Debugging Tools for Windows".

-The Qt binary distribution contains both debug and release variants of the libraries.
+The Qt binary distribution has both debug and release variants of the libraries.
 But you have to explicitly tell the runtime linker that you want to use the debug libraries even if your application is compiled as debug, as release is the default library.